Sifchain/sifnode/readme.md

 sifnodecli q tendermint-validator-set
 ```

-## Becoming a validator
+#### Become a Validator

-The instructions above will get you connected to the network, but you won't be able to participate in consensus until you become a validator.
+You won't be able to participate in consensus until you become a validator.

 1. Reach out to us on [Discord](https://discord.com/invite/zZTYnNG) to request some tokens.